AnthonyEdmonds/token-aura-ring/README.md

 Module developers can control Aura Rings using the `AuraRingApi` class.

-Macro developers can control Aura Rings using the `foundry.tokenAuraRing` endpoint.
+Macro developers can control Aura Rings using the `TokenAuraRing` global variable.

 | Function  | Parameters                           | Returns          | Description |
 | --------- | ------------------------------------ | ---------------- | ----------- |